Student Prompt Collection

 How students can use journaling without making it another assignment

 Keep it short, specific, and useful.
-A good student journaling session should lower mental clutter or clarify the next step.
+A good student journaling session should lower mental clutter or clarify the next step, especially when school, work, and life are all competing for attention.

-- Use morning prompts before a busy school day.
+- Use morning prompts before a busy school day, class block, or shift.

 - Use evening prompts to close loops after classes, work, or studying.

-- Use confidence prompts after grades, feedback, or comparison spirals.
+- Use confidence prompts after grades, feedback, rejection, or comparison spirals.

 Try this format